 It all depends on what type of vacation or surf trip you want to have.
-Nosara is a little bit on the pricier side, but can easily be conquered by surf backpackers if they choose the right accommodations.
+Nosara is a little bit on the pricier side but can easily be conquered by surf backpackers if they choose the right accommodations.

-You walk into this hostel and you'll feel like you just walked into a millionaires kitchen.
+You walk into this hostel, and you'll feel like you just walked into a millionaire's kitchen.
 The hostel is very spread out, so you feel more comfortable than a standard backpacking hostel.

 This is the most popular hostel in Nosara, so it brings in people from around the world.
-The majority of people here are either surfing, yogaing, or looking for some peace in Central America.
+The majority of people here are either surfing, yoga, or looking for some peace in Central America.

-This hotel is definitely the cleanest in Costa Rica, so you can actually feel clean while you sleep. http://www.4youhostal.com
+This hotel is definitely the cleanest in Costa Rica, so you can actually feel clean while you sleep.

 There's a pool, clean rooms, air conditioning, and a bunch of different room styles.
-I'd recommend this place for any surfer who has a little bit more dough to spend on accommodations, or even if you want a great bite to eat, a trip to the Iguana is a great idea. http://www.thegildediguana.com/rooms/original-hotel-room/
+I'd recommend this place for any surfer who has a little bit more dough to spend on accommodations, or even if you want a great bite to eat, a trip to the Iguana is a great idea.

-To Sum it Up
+To Sum It Up